What Is a Router? Here’s Why You Need It for Internet

 What is a router?

-A router serves as a hub and firewall for local wired devices.
-It provides multiple ports for computers, game consoles, media streamers, and so on along with a port dedicated to communicating with the modem.
+A router is a device that shares a single internet connection with multiple wired devices.
+It serves as a hub and firewall, providing multiple ports for computers, game consoles, media streamers, and more.
+It also has a port dedicated to communicating with a modem or ONT.

-A Wi-Fi router (or wireless router) adds wireless devices to your local network in addition to supporting wired connections.
-A wireless router may have up to eight external antennas, while other models pack the antennas inside the chassis and are not visible.
+A Wi-Fi router (or wireless router) is a device that shares a single internet connection with multiple wired and wireless devices.
+A wireless router may have up to eight external antennas, while other models pack the antennas inside the chassis.

-A wireless gateway is a single unit that functions as the modem and the router.
+A wireless gateway is a device that functions as a cable or DSL modem and a router.
 It typically includes several ports on the back for wired connections.
 The Wi-Fi antennas are internal or external, depending on the model.

 Think of a router as a small computer dedicated to relaying only network traffic.
-It has a processor, system memory to temporarily manage data, two storage devices with the startup configuration and the diagnostic software, and flash-based storage for the operating system (firmware).
-On the back are several ports for wired Ethernet connections and one or two USB ports for network-shared storage.
+It has a processor, system memory, two storage devices with the startup configuration and the diagnostic software, and flash-based storage for the operating system (firmware).
+There are several ports on the back for wired Ethernet connections and possibly one or two USB ports for network-shared storage.

-External antennas on a wireless router generally provide better range and throughput.
-You can also maneuver these antennas so they can better broadcast signals into a specific location.
-Internal antennas, meanwhile, cannot be manipulated, so they broadcast in a set sphere.
+External antennas on a wireless router generally provide better range and throughput than internal ones.
+You can reposition these antennas to better broadcast signals into a specific location.
+You can’t manipulate internal antennas, so they broadcast in a set sphere.

-From here on, we will refer to wireless routers since they’re the more common model used in households.
+From here on, we will refer to wireless routers since they’re the more common model used in homes.

 Why do we need a router?

-Does a router require a modem for internet?
+Does a router require a modem or ONT?

-Unlike DSL and cable modems, a fiber modem receives laser or LED pulses and reverts them back into data that can be transferred through an Ethernet connection.
-The router receives this data through its Ethernet connection to the modem and sends the data to a wired or wireless device.
+Unlike DSL and cable modems, an ONT doesn’t add or remove data from radio waves.
+Instead, it converts laser or LED pulses into data that’s transferred through an Ethernet connection to the router.
+The router delivers this data to a wired or wireless device.

 If you’re interested in fiber internet, we provide a guide that shows you what you need to install fiber-optic internet.